 It is only in a topological or set-theoretical sense that uncountable number notions are generally meaningful.
 And in such a sense, we do not speak of such numbers as individual set elements, for specific ‘numbers’ from uncountable systems are not generally accessible.
 Rather, limit processes of convergent sequences of such numbers isolate ever smaller, more local sets of numbers.
 But no matter how small or local such a subset, it will still contain uncountably many elements; we get no closer to selecting just one element.
 Mathematics defines the cardinality of their entirety as , while any countable number system has cardinality .
 These are terms from set theory that describe equinumerosity of sets of the same cardinality.

 Mathematics characterizes the limit value of points on the real line as .
 We learn that the great mathematicians assert no infinity exists outside our mind, and hence is never a meaningful coordinate of the real world.
 Our mind’s eye can visualize geometric ‘infinities’, but these points at infinity are never reachable by the process that characterizes them.
 For example, one can never get to the end of the real number line.
 The real world therefore does not require us to coordinatize that concept with a number notion.
 An actualized (realized, completed) infinity is the stuff of religion, not mathematics.
+(Caveat: time and primordial space may turn out to be endless; we haven’t figured it out yet.)

 The Search for Solutions to Polynomial Equations Motivated our Number Systems